 - Efficient delivery of police services

-while others — such as the First, Third, and Fifth police districts — will have
+All police districts had some changes.
+Some districts had minor adjustments while others — such as the First, Third, and Fifth police districts — had more significant changes.
+Neighborhoods affected include:

 - Park View (3D to 4D)